Laf111/CEMU-Batch-Framework/README.md

 # CEMU's Batch FrameWork

-BatchFw is a free framework for the **CEMU** emulator (WII-U) based on batch, powershell, vbs scripts and 3rd party tools.
+BatchFw is a free framework for the **CEMU** emulator (WII-U) based on batch, wmic outputs, powershell, vbs scripts and 3rd party tools.

 Versions of CEMU supported : **1.11.1 to 1.17.1**